-In a twin bill at Detroit, White Sox infielder Ray Morehart cranked out nine hits in 10 at-bats!
+In a twin bill at Detroit, White Sox infielder Ray Morehart tied a major-league record in cranking out nine hits in 10 at-bats!
 Morehart went 5-for-6 in the opener, and then capped it off with a 4-for-4 performance in the nightcap.
-Two of his nine hits were doubles, helping the Sox gain a split on the day.
+Two of his nine hits were doubles.

-In the highlight of his career.
-White Sox rookie pitcher Vern Kennedy threw a no-hitter against Cleveland, at Comiskey Park.
-The Sox won, 5-0.
+In the highlight of his career, White Sox rookie pitcher Vern Kennedy threw a 5-0 no-hitter against Cleveland, at Comiskey Park.
 The no-hitter was saved in the ninth inning when with one out, outfielder Al Simmons made a diving catch on a ball.

 Kennedy didn’t even realize he had a no-hitter going until the final out!

-He also had the game-breaking hit in the contest, a bases-loaded triple, driving in three runs in the sixth inning.
+Kennedy also had the game-breaking hit in the contest, a bases-loaded triple, driving in three runs in the sixth inning.
+It was also the first no-hitter in the American League since 1931.

-White Sox catcher Gerry McNertney was part of the cover shot for Sports Illustrated, in one of the few black-and-white covers ever done by the magazine.
+White Sox catcher Jerry McNertney was part of the cover shot for Sports Illustrated, in one of the few black-and-white covers ever done by the magazine.

 Outfielder Tim Raines became only the second White Sox player to homer from both sides of the plate in the same game.
-It took place at Yankee Stadium, as he victimized Sterling Hitchcock and Rich Monteleone to help the Sox coast to an 11-3 win.
+He did it at Yankee Stadium, as he victimized Sterling Hitchcock and Rich Monteleone to help the Sox coast to an 11-3 win.
+Raines went 3-for-5, with two runs and four RBIs.
+His home runs came in the fifth and ninth innings.